WidowMaker/MiniPanel/README.md

 ### Lights

-The primary lighting view with scenes, room-level controls, an All Lights shortcut, and a master switch.
+Primary lighting view with scenes, room-level controls, an All Lights shortcut, and a master switch.

 **Dashboard path:** `/dashboard-minipanel/lys`